MaxBrouwerMD/TicketSaver/TERMS.md

 	•	Apple App Store (subscriptions, billing),
 	•	Social logins (Apple, Facebook).

-TicketSaver is not responsible for downtime, errors, or data handling practices of these third parties.
+TicketSaver is not responsible for the downtime, errors, or data handling practices of these third parties.
 Their use is governed by their own terms and privacy policies.

 ⸻